The Effectiveness of Our Charitable Giving

 - Peter Dunn: Vice President of Philanthropic Services, California Community Foundation

 Near sunset on Christmas Day at the San Francisco Zoo, a Siberian tiger named Tatiana escaped from her grotto and attacked three visitors, killing one.
+This same tiger was involved in another incident last year in which she mauled a zookeeper.
 Steve Rubenstein has been covering the story for the San Francisco Chronicle.

 - Steve Rubenstein: Reporter, San Francisco Chronicle